 - Measure the distance between outlets along a lateral.
 It is often best to use an average distance between a number of outlets - 2.
 Measure the distance between adjacent laterals, usually adjacent rows.
 Take an average spacing between several laterals - 3.
-Estimate the average width (below ground) of the wetted strip along each row - Determine the area of each station [Row length x row number x row spacing]
+Estimate the average width (below ground) of the wetted strip along each row.
+This will require some insight to the type of crop grown, its stage of growth and the historical placement of water that may have impacted lateral and vertical root growth patterns. - Determine the area of each station [Row length x row number x row spacing]